bde-palme/nuitInfo2023/README.md

-# Nuit de l'info 2023
+## Hack Ta Fac 2024

-This project is the fullstack website for registering to the Nuit de l'info 2023 event, in Rennes, at the ISTIC school.
+This project is the fullstack website for registering to the HackTaFac 2024 event, in Rennes, at the ISTIC school.
 This event is organized by the student association la Palme.

 - Backend: Node.js, typescript
 - Database: MongoDB
 - Frontend: Svelte, typescript

-*This is not affiliated to the official organization of la nuit de l'info.*

 Design & code realised by Valentin Regnault.